GLAM Digital Programme

 - Digital Preservation - building and maintaining systems for digital preservation; and taking action to ensure that data and systems are securely protected.

 The implementation plan outlines approximately 50 projects which the programme is nearing completion in 2022.
-The projects cover the six key tenets of the GLAM Digital Strategy and range from collections management through to redevelopment of the IT systems.
+The projects cover the six key tenets of the GLAM Digital Strategy and range from collections management through to the implementation of new collection IT systems for the GLAM collection teams.

-This work is being overseen by the Digital Strategy Implementation Programme Board, supported by a dedicated Programme Manager.
+This work is being overseen by the members of the Digital Strategy Implementation Programme Board.

 The GLAM Digital Strategy will be supported by a variety of sources, both internal and external.
 All the IT projects, such as enhancing the commercial and collection management systems are supported by the central University through its IT Capital Plan.
-These projects are approved by the IT Sub-Committee.

-Alternative funding will be sought for other areas of the plan, such as digitisation.
+Alternative funding will be sought by GLAM to realise the vision of the GLAM Digital strategy for other areas of the plan, such as digitisation.

 Visit the webpage for more information on the IT Capital Plan.

-The Digital Strategy Implementation Programme Board is responsible for implementing the Gardens, Libraries and Museums (GLAM) Digital Strategy and its projects, from their initiation through to securing funding and monitoring their progress.
+The Digital Strategy Implementation Programme Board is responsible for implementing the Gardens, Libraries and Museums (GLAM) strategic projects, from their initiation through to securing funding and delivering them successfully to enable the GLAM teams to benefit from this IT investment to realise their strategic vision.

 The Board is chaired by Richard Ovenden (Bodley’s Librarian) and has members from across all the GLAM units and beyond who have particular expertise in the use of appropriate digital technologies.
 It reports to the GLAM Strategy Group, to Curators of the University Libraries, and to the Oxford University Museums Board.
-All projects funded from the IT Capital Plan also report to the University’s IT Committee.
+All the projects are funded from the IT Capital Plan so these also report to the University’s IT Committee.

 The current membership of the Board is as follows: